-- She may attempt to mount other dogs.
+- Numerous attempts to mount other dogs

 - If you have a puppy, she can go in heat sooner than you expected.
 The earliest a dog can have her first heat cycle is at 6 months.

-Keeping Your Dog Safe, Comfortable and Healthy During Heat
+Keeping Your Dog Safe, Comfortable, and Healthy During Heat

 Never let your female dog out into the backyard by herself, and, when walking her, make sure she is always on a lead.

 Pay Attention to Her Energy Levels.
 Many females in heat will not be as active as usual.
 This is normal.
-This doesn’t mean, however, that your dog shouldn’t get any exercise for those two to four weeks.
+This doesn’t mean, however, that your dog shouldn’t get any exercise for those weeks.
 Continue to play with your dog and take her for walks, paying attention to her energy levels.
-If you normally walk for a half an hour in the morning but notice she is dragging after 10 minutes, then cut your walks shorter during her cycle.
+If you normally walk for half an hour in the morning but notice she is dragging after 10 minutes, then cut your walks shorter during her cycle.

 Get Some Doggie Diapers.
-There’s no pretty way to say this… While in heat, your dog will bleed everywhere.
-This means blood can and will get on your carpet and furniture.
-Pet Parents® doggie diapers are a perfect solution to keep your house clean and your sanity intact.
-Our machine washable doggie diapers come in many different sizes and colors so you’re sure to find a solution that fits just right.
+There’s no pretty way to say this… But while in heat, your dog will have bloody discharge.
+This discharge can and will get on your carpet, furniture, and floors.
+Pet Parents® Washable Dog Diapers are a perfect solution to keep your house clean and mess-free.
+Our diapers for dogs come in many different sizes and colors so you’re sure to find a solution that fits your dog just right.